Point Lookout: a free weekly publication of Chaco Canyon Consulting

 If you don't expect significant progress on a particular action item, don't ask for a status report.
 If you want to encourage progress, find a cheaper way — a private conversation, for example.

 What can you do to reduce these costs?
 Take that as an action item.
 I don't need a report.
-First in this series Go to top Top Next issue: Exasperation Generators: Opaque Metaphors Next Issue
+The End-to-End Cost of Meetings: I First issue in this series Go to top Top Next issue: Exasperation Generators: Opaque Metaphors Next Issue

 101 Tips for Effective MeetingsDo you spend your days scurrying from meeting to meeting?
 Do you ever wonder if all these meetings are really necessary?
 (They aren't) Or whether there isn't some better way to get this work done?
 (There is) Read 101 Tips for Effective Meetings to learn how to make meetings much more productive and less stressful — and a lot more rare.
 Order Now!